 Septic System Frequently Asked Questions (FAQs)

 Every home owner or renter has heard horror stories about septic tank disasters.
 You can avoid living your own horror story if you provide basic maintenance for your septic system.
-Here are the answers to the top five questions about caring for your septic tank:
+Here are the answers to the top, most frequently asked questions about caring for your septic tank:

 What is a Septic System and what does it do?

 A septic system is generally made up of two parts: a septic tank and a leaching field.
-Your septic system stores and treats sewage and greywater from your home before it is released back into nature (and your local water table.)
+Your septic system stores and treats sewage and greywater from your home before it is released back into nature (and your local water table).
+Read more: How Septic Tanks Work

 Do I have a septic system?